How teaching will look and feel

 It is recommended that you use the Student Attendance System which enables you to manage scheduled and one-off meetings with students.
 Training guides are available on the link above along with other resources to explain the benefits of the system and how it works.

-You may offer your students on campus or online meetings depending on your local policy.
 If a student wants to meet on campus that should be accommodated.
 If your office is not easily ventilated, then please book alternative space for meetings with students or colleagues

 AV Arrangements in teaching spaces